The Treasury Department is staffing up -- finally

-Steven Mnuchin is no longer a lone wolf at the Treasury Department.
+Steven Mnuchin is getting more reinforcements at the Treasury Department.

 Senate lawmakers on Thursday finally approved five of President Trump's nominees for key positions at the agency, overseeing tax policy, regulations and international finance.

-Lawmakers confirmed David Malpass, a former Bear Stearns chief economist, to serve as the agency's top financial diplomat; veteran lawyer David Kautter to act as the department's point-person on tax policy; and Christopher Campbell, a longtime former Republican Senate Finance Committee staffer, to oversee financial institutions.
+Lawmakers confirmed David Malpass, a former Bear Stearns chief economist, to serve as the agency's top financial diplomat; veteran lawyer David Kautter to act as the department's point person on tax policy; and Christopher Campbell, a longtime former Republican Senate Finance Committee staffer, to oversee financial institutions.

 Related: Trump is crippling his agenda by leaving top jobs unfilled